Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 • to provide a mechanism to review performance in terms of mutually agreed expectations and to link the development of senior staff members to University-wide and faculty/divisional objectives and initiatives.

-The PPR-SS process has the following performance pay objectives:
+The PPR-SS process has the following performance pay bonus objectives (B/7.14.3):

-• to promote greater supervisor involvement in the salary setting process;
+• to promote greater supervisor involvement in the salary remuneration setting process

 • to support the development of a performance culture at QUT.